AlexsLemonade/2023-june-training/workshop/workshop-materials.md

 ### RStudio Server

 Notebooks and data files required for participation in the workshop will be preloaded for each user on the RStudio server.

+### Additional Resources for scRNA-seq Analysis

+Please see this [additional set of resources](./single-cell-resources.md) on single-cell RNA-seq analysis methods that may be useful to you as you develop your own single-cell RNA-seq analysis skills and practices.